The big bust—southerly busters explained!

-Varying definitions of the southerly buster exist; we adopt the criteria of southerly winds gusting in excess of 29 knots (54 km/h) and a three-hour temperature drop of at least five degrees (during a 2010 study).They travel from the south coast of NSW to the mid-north coast, generally reaching their maximum intensity between Nowra and Newcastle.
+Varying definitions of the southerly buster exist.
+We adopt the criteria of southerly winds gusting in excess of 29 knots (54 km/h) and a 3-hour temperature drop of at least 5 °C (during a 2010 study).They travel from the south coast of NSW to the mid-north coast, generally reaching their maximum intensity between Nowra and Newcastle.

-The leading edge of a buster is sometimes marked by a spectacular roll cloud running perpendicular to the coast—known as an ominous portent among Sydney's yachting community.
+The leading edge of a buster is sometimes marked by a spectacular roll cloud running perpendicular to the coast.
+This is known as an ominous portent among Sydney's yachting community.

 However, on most occasions there is initially little or no cloud, and consequently little visual indicator of the buster's onset.